jacobilafferty/jacobilafferty/README.md

 ## Hi there 👋
 My name is Jacobi, and I am currently a data science major at St. Lawrence University.

-I enjoy coding, working with data, statistics, and all forms of quantitative topics
+I enjoy coding, working with data, statistics, and all forms of quantitative topics.

-Currently, I'm building my skills in R, Python, and Java, as well as working as a mentor in our quantitative resource center
+Currently, I'm building my skills in R, Python, and Java, as well as working as a mentor in our quantitative resource center.

 Outside of the classroom, you can find me playing basketball or on the golf course!